antonioortegajr/Funafuti-Brass-Quail-/docs/notes/apiNotes.md

 Then we close the div.

+Similar echos for other data.

 Questions time almost?

 Why is this NOT confusing you might ask?
 There are a few reasons.
 One this is a standard.
 Most APIs return JSON.
 Many JSON only.
-It's normal enough to have jsut about every language support JSON.
+It's normal enough to have jsut like every language support JSON.
 Second alternatives.
 What are they?
 XML?
 CSV?
 What can we set up that everyone can use easily?
 The API will return XML.
 However instead each XML doc can be very different depending on what API you access.
 Learning to work with JSON means you can work with most REST APIs with fewer custom scripts to handle other formats.

+At this point I could change the endpoint and API key and access many APIs with no rewriting my code.

 Ok Questions?